jprjr/mpd-visualizer/README.md

 video FIFO does not exist, it will create it (and automatically delete it when it exits).
 If the video FIFO already exists, it uses it, and does NOT delete it when it exits.

-It also connects to MPD as a client to poll song metadata.
+It also connects to MPD as a client to poll song metadata, it only polls when MPD reports the song has changed in some way.
+You can also disable MPD polling entirely.

 At startup, it will iterate through your Lua scripts folder and try loading scripts.
 Your scripts should return either a Lua function, or a table of functions, like: